pikepdf/pikepdf/docs/index.rst

   file
 * Repair, reformat or linearize PDFs
 * Change the size of pages and reposition content
-* Optimize PDFs similar to Acrobat's features by downsampling iamges, deduplicating
+* Optimize PDFs similar to Acrobat's features by downsampling images, deduplicating
 * Calculate how much to charge for a scanning project based on the materials scanned